Howard S. Marks of Oaktree Capital Management is one of the few investment gurus Warren Buffett respects.

 Our pro investing classes are the perfect way to learn stock investing.
 You will learn everything you need to know about financial analysis, charts, stock screening, and portfolio building so you can start building wealth today.

-This classic is part of the trader turned philosopher Taleb’s popular Incerto series.
-Incerto explores the roles of luck, chance, deception, superstition, randomness, human error, risk, decision making, and the limits of human knowledge.
+This classic is part of the trader-turned-philosopher Nassim Nicholas Taleb’s popular Incerto series.
+Incerto explores the roles of luck, chance, deception, superstition, randomness, human error, risk, decision-making, and the limits of human knowledge.

 In Fooled by Randomness, Taleb argues that circumstances can deceive anybody into thinking that random occurrences are logical or systematic.
 Many investors see imaginary patterns in the markets and charts, for example.